 Rogue words from this extinct language still pepper the speech of the people who live on the islands.

-Although the traditional Gaelic is still spoken in some areas, and today Scotland is moving towards becoming a fully dual-language country (English and Scots Gaelic), 'Scottish English' is what is spoken by the majority of Scots.
+Although the traditional Gaelic is still spoken in some areas, today Scotland is moving towards becoming a fully dual-language country (English and Scots Gaelic), 'Scottish English' is what is spoken by the majority of Scots.

 To add to the intrigue, even in this there are many different dialects and variations of words depending on what city, or area, the speaker is from.
 It's all part of the mystery and charm of Scotland!